uccser/cs-field-guide/text/en/chapters/programming-languages.md

 print("GO!!!!!")
 ```

-But in MIPS, it isn’t that straight forward.
+But in MIPS, it isn’t that straightforward.
 We need to put values into registers, and we need to build the loop out of jump statements.
 Firstly, how can we design the loop?

 {comment}